Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment: EnterpriseArena

 \subsection{Trade-off Action with Environment Interaction}

-At each timestep, the agent may execute one action: \textbf{book\_closing}, \textbf{fund\_raising\_request} or \textbf{pass}.
-Only one can be selected per period, as each requires mobilizing distinct organizational resources that cannot operate in parallel.
-This creates a core planning challenge: reconciling gives the agent a clearer picture of the enterprise but forgoes the chance to raise capital, while raising capital improves survival odds but may be poorly timed without an up-to-date view.
-This choice must be made at every step, and each decision affects the quality of future decisions.
+At each timestep, the agent executes exactly one action: \textbf{book\_closing}, \textbf{fund\_raising\_request}, or \textbf{pass}.
+Only one can be selected per period, creating a core trade-off: reconciling improves visibility but forgoes capital acquisition, while fundraising strengthens liquidity but may be poorly timed without an up-to-date view.
+Because consequences are delayed and irreversible, the agent must anticipate future risks based on company status and commit its limited action capacity proactively, rather than waiting until a need becomes urgent.

-\paragraph{\textbf{book\_closing}.} This action triggers the reconciliation process, where the environment consolidates all accumulated operational records into a coherent enterprise state.

-\textit{Environment updating.} The environment produces a deterministic, ground-truth snapshot of the company's financial position, including income statement, balance sheet, and cash flow statement, computed from the internal ledger up to timestep $t$.
-These reports become immediately available through the agent's observation tools.
-This is the only way for the agent to obtain an accurate view of the enterprise's true state.
-Without periodic reconciliation, the agent must rely on raw signals and outdated reports, increasing uncertainty in all subsequent decisions.
-However, every period spent on reconciliation is a period not spent raising capital, which may be critical if the enterprise's cash is running low.
+{\textbf{book\_closing.}} It triggers reconciliation, the environment consolidates all accumulated records and produces ground-truth financial statements (income statement, balance sheet, cash flow statement) up to timestep $t$, which become immediately available through the agent's tools.
+This is the only way to obtain an accurate view of the enterprise's true state~\cite{dee2025critical}.
+Without it, the agent relies on raw signals and outdated reports.

-\paragraph{\textbf{fund\_raising\_request}.} This action requests external capital.
-The agent specifies two parameters: the instrument type (equity or debt) and the target amount $A_{\text{requested}}$.
-The two instruments present a risk-aware trade-off where (1): debt has a higher success rate but permanently increases future monthly cash outflows (interest payments and eventual principal repayment), making the survival constraint harder to satisfy over time \cite{dainelli2024financial}; and (2): equity has a lower success rate, but when successful, it introduces no recurring costs \cite{liu2023does}.

-\textit{Environment feedback.} The environment determines the feedback with the following four dimensions (see Appendix~\ref{app:fundraising} for more details):